How to Choose a Reliable Auto Body Repair Shop

 Before agreeing to any repair warranty, make sure to review these key factors:

-Transferability Check if the warranty transfers to new owners High transfer fees
+• What to Verify: Check if the warranty transfers to new owners

-Claim Process Look for clear instructions Complicated requirements
+• What to Verify: Look for clear instructions

 "A proper warranty demonstrates confidence in repair quality - look for shops backing their work with written guarantees matching industry standards." - ASE Certification Board